Wolfieeex/CodeReviews.Console.CodingTracker/README.md

 ### Features
 1) #### Session injection- adding coding session manually
-   * This menu allows you to record a session that you didn't track using built-in timer.
-Before proceeding, mandatory fields, which are the starting and end date of the session, need to be filled in.
-The number of lines and additional comments are optional fields, but are recommended to be filled-in.
-This will ensure that all data is crystal-clear and ready to be reviewed in future.
+   * Use this menu to record a session you didn’t track with the built‑in timer.
+The start and end dates are required.
+Optional but recommended: number of lines and comments—these make future reviews clearer.
-   * All fields have appropriate data validation, forcing user to input data in specific formats.
-Thanks to this, all data is consistent and there are no surpises while dealing with a database.
-All fields can be updated and their value can be removed.
-The program also prevents user from inserting their session if start date occurs later than the end date.
+   * Each field is validated to enforce the correct format, so the database stays clean and consistent.
+You can update or clear any field, and the program blocks entries whose start date is after the end date.
-   * After programming session is added, it will start existing in the database.
-One think to note is that inserting session manually will not update user's goals.
+   * Once saved, the session is written to the database.
+Manually added sessions do not update goals.
+    _Menu screenshot_
    * **Menu screenshot**
 2) #### Session timer tracking
-   * This feature lets you start the timer while you start programming.
-Big timer will be displayed on the middle of the console counting seconds.
-You can pause it whenever it fits you.
+   * Start the timer when you begin coding; a large timer appears in the centre of the console and counts seconds.
+You can pause it at any time.
-   * The programming session can be also discarted if no longer needed.
+   * You can discard a running session if you decide not to keep it.
-   * When you finish your coding for the day, you must insert the number of lines and comments for your session.
-Then a new record will appear in your database.
+   * When you finish, enter the number of lines and comments.
+A new record is then added to the database.
 3) #### Goal features
-   * You can insert new Goals to your database and decide whether you want to track how many coding lines you procudes or how much time you spent on programming in a given time frame.
-You can also choose deadline for your target.
+   * Add goals to track either lines of code produced or time spent coding within a chosen timeframe, and optionally set a deadline.
-   * If you need to view your previous goals, whether they are failed, completed or in progress, you can render a data table for them containing all vital information.
-The history of your previous goals can be deleted, if no longer needed.
+   * View previous goals—failed, completed, or in progress—in a data table that shows all key details.
+You can delete goal history you no longer need.
-   * There will be time, when you will no longer need to track a certain goal.
-Simply delete it using feature in goal menu.
+   * When a goal is no longer relevant, simply delete it from the Goals menu.
 4) #### Filtering
-   * Have you ever been it a situation where you had to look at enormous amount of data just to find that one value you were intersted in?
-Whenever you want to create report, delete, update or view database, you can freely filter out records that you don't require.
-This includes but is not limited to comments, lines of programming, start and the end of the session.
-No more endless browsing through hundreds of records.
+   * When creating reports, deleting, updating, or viewing data, filter out records you don’t need—by comments, lines, start/end dates, and more—so you never wade through unnecessary entries.
-   * You can also choose by which column you want to order your data, whether it's supposed to be ascending or descending.
+   * Sort by any column in ascending or descending order.
 5) #### Delete menu
-   * Here the user can get rid of session records if no longer needed.
-Firsly, filter out any records you don't want to select from.
-Next, select index (or indexes seperated by comma).
-You will be asked if you are sure to delete them (this operation is irreversible).
+   * Remove session records you no longer want.
+First filter the records, then select the index (or comma‑separated indexes).
+You’ll be asked to confirm before deletion; the action is irreversible.
 6) #### Update menu
-   *
+   * Entered something incorrectly?
+Filter to locate the record, choose its index, and amend any field.
+7) #### Report menu
+   * Analyse your coding activity at a deeper level: create reports that calculate sums, medians, averages, and more.
+Group data by year, month, week, or day, then apply additional filters as needed.
+   * After the report is displayed, you can save it as a CSV for archiving or further analysis.
+8) #### View menu
+   * Similar to the Report menu, but shows raw records only—no aggregation or transformation.